ttotenberg-ld/ld-guarded-release-runner/README.md

 - FastAPI backend for efficient API processing
 - Real-time event logging with WebSockets
 - Configurable metrics simulation for latency, errors, and business conversions
+- **Configurable flag evaluation rate** - Control the rate of flag evaluations from 0.1 to 100 per second
 - Automatic detection of guarded rollouts
 - Configuration via UI with local storage persistence
 - **One-click LaunchDarkly resource creation** - Easily create flag and metrics in LaunchDarkly